Welcome to Accessibility.

 The Goldman Center is open Monday-Friday from 8:30AM to 5:00PM Central Standard time.
 As such, please exclude weekends from this timeline.
 Any contact to our office over the weekend or University closures will be responded to as soon as possible once business operations have resumed.

-A member of our team will reach out to you to schedule your Welcome Meeting.
+A member of our team will reach out to you to self-schedule your Access Interview.
 This scheduling will be facilitated via Calendly with the member of our Goldman Center professional staff assigned to your application; if Calendly is not a convenient scheduling tool for you, you may also contact our office directly at (504)-862-8433 or goldman@tulane.edu to schedule this consultation.
 Once you schedule, you will be provided with a Zoom link/additional appointment information via your email associated with your application.

 A timeline for determination, requests for follow up information or additional documentation, and other individualized next steps will be communicated to you in this meeting.

-Once you have your Access Interview with a member of our professional staff, an accommodation determination will be rendered.
-Accommodation determinations are made by considering your supporting documentation, first-hand narrative, program expectations, existing supports on campus, and reasonability of the request.
+Once you have your Access Interview with a member of our professional staff, a determination will be rendered; this determination may include specifcally approved accommodations and a referral to appropriate campus resources which help mitigate accessibility barriers.
+Accommodation determinations are made by considering your supporting documentation, first-hand narrative, program expectations, existing supports on campus, and fundamental considerations in the program.

 This determination may take at least 10-15 business days (roughly two to three weeks) from the time of your meeting.
 However, all housing requests must be processed through the Housing Committee, which meets once a month (on the first Friday).
 Therefore, housing requests take longer to process.